 Finkelstein and White met on the management team at D&M Publishers Inc., whose day-to-day operations Finkelstein ran as chief operating officer.
 She also led the company’s digital and international sales strategies, licensing content in multiple formats and in global markets, and developing one of Canada’s first enhanced ebook apps.
 Prior to working at D&M, Finkelstein was associate publisher at Raincoast Books, where she managed the publishing department and oversaw acquisitions.
 She is a graduate of the Simon Fraser University Master of Publishing program.

-Samantha Haywood: Samantha Haywood is a shareholder, partner and Director in the Transatlantic Agency and is assisted by associate agent, Stephanie Sinclair, with whom she co-agents some clients.
-Haywood specialises in international publishing and has over 15 years’ experience selling authors in North America and abroad for volume publication and TV/film representation.
-She launched her client list with Transatlantic Agency in 2004 after working in the foreign rights departments of Random House of Canada Ltd and WCA Ltd. She represents a diverse and vibrant client list of authors, ranging from award-winning and bestselling fiction (novels and stories) to narrative nonfiction writers (investigative journalists and memoirs) and she has a passion for graphic novels.
-Samantha Haywood also handles foreign rights for the publisher Drawn & Quarterly.
+Samantha Haywood: Samantha Haywood is President of the Transatlantic Agency.
+Haywood specialises in international publishing and has extensive experience selling authors in North America for publication and TV/film representation.
+She launched her client list with Transatlantic Agency in 2004 after working in the foreign rights departments of Random House of Canada Ltd and WCA Ltd. She represents a diverse and vibrant client list of authors, ranging from award-winning and bestselling fiction such as THE SILENT WIFE by A.S.A Harrison, THE BEST KIND OF PEOPLE by Zoe Whittall and I’M THINKING OF ENDING THINGS by Iain Reid to narrative nonfiction, such as THEY LEFT US EVERYTING by Plum Johnson, BASEBALL LIFE ADVICE by Stacey May Fowles and OPEN HEART, OPEN MIND by Clara Hughes, and she has a passion for graphic novels such as Michael Cho’s SHOPLIFTER.
+She also handles foreign rights for Drawn & Quarterly.
+Haywood is a founding member and current President of the newly-formed PACLA, the Professional Association of Canadian Literary Agents.
 [SUBMISSIONS INFO] [CLIENT LIST – 2017 – PDF]

 Fiona Kenshole (US agent): Fiona brings a lifetime of passion and experience of children’s and YA books: she was still just a teen when she started working in a children’s bookshop.
 After graduating with a Masters in English Literature from Cambridge University, she went on to spend 20 years as a senior publisher holding key positions in the UK, as Publishing Director at Oxford University Press Children’s Books, Deputy Managing Director of Hodder Children’s Books and Editorial Director at HarperCollins.
 Her authors have won or been nominated for every major British children’s literary award.
 Several have become million copy bestsellers.
 Fiona was nominated for “Editor of the Year” at the British Book Awards.